-If you were taking over Coca Cola, you would be buying a lot more than the recipe for a caffeinated cold drink.
-You would be benefiting from the name, logo and other brand elements that consumers instantly recognize and trust.
+If you were taking over Coca-Cola, you would be buying a lot more than the recipe for a caffeinated, sugary drink.
+You would be benefiting from the name, logo, and other brand elements that consumers instantly recognize and trust.

-With the emergence of modern marketing, companies could choose to associate themselves with positive characteristics such as style, elegance, trustworthiness, security and innovation.
+With the emergence of modern marketing, companies could choose to associate themselves with positive characteristics such as style, elegance, trustworthiness, security, and innovation.
 This is essentially building a brand — a key element of any marketing strategy today.

 Pretty much everyone agrees a strong brand is valuable — the tricky part is putting a number on that value.